sghaskell/integrations/pivotal-springboot/readme.md

 ### INSTALLATION

-See [Micrometer's documentation](http://micrometer.io/docs/registry/signalFx) for installation and configuration steps.
+The following modifications to your SpringBoot application will emit metrics to SignalFx:

-1. Add these properties to your application.properties:
+#### 1. Add these properties to your application.properties:

 The following properties will ensure that the Spring Boot metrics API endpoint is enabled and a `SignalFxMeterRegistry` is created to collect metrics.